Chai Ling: The Gate of Heavenly Peace documentary

-Footage from a documentary titled The Gate of Heavenly Peace shows viewers parts of an interview between Chai and reporter Philip Cunningham from May 28, 1989, a week prior to the 1989 Tiananmen Square protests and massacre.
+Footage from a documentary titled The Gate of Heavenly Peace shows viewers parts of an interview between Chai and reporter Philip Cunningham from May 28, 1989, during the Tiananmen Square protests.
 In the footage, Chai makes the following statements:

 Chai Ling: All along I've kept it to myself, because being Chinese I felt I shouldn't bad-mouth the Chinese.
 But I can't help thinking sometimes – and I might as well say it – you, the Chinese, you are not worth my struggle!
 You are not worth my sacrifice!

 What we actually are hoping for is bloodshed, the moment when the government is ready to brazenly butcher the people.
 Only when the Square is awash with blood will the people of China open their eyes.
 Only then will they really be united.
 But how can I explain any of this to my fellow students?

 "And what is truly sad is that some students, and famous well-connected people, are working hard to help the government, to prevent it from taking such measures.
 For the sake of their selfish interests and their private dealings they are trying to cause our movement to disintegrate and get us out of the Square before the government becomes so desperate that it takes action....

 Cunningham: "Are you going to stay in the Square yourself?